-or beer with dinner.
-Rest assured that every trip detail has been anticipated so you're free to enjoy an adventure that exceeds your expectations.
-And, with our new optional Flight + Tour Combo and Queensland Post-Tour Extension to complement this destination, we take care of all the travel to simplify the journey.
-Refer to the attached itinerary for more details.
-Overview New Zealand is a land of astounding contrasts-two islands totaling the size of Colorado hold golden sand beaches, subtropical rainforests, crystal-clear lakes and rivers, volcanoes, and thermal springs.
+New Zealand is a land of astounding contrasts-two islands totaling the size of Colorado hold golden sand beaches, subtropical rainforests, crystal-clear lakes and rivers, volcanoes, and thermal springs.
 Green rolling hills dotted with sheep or vast forests are often just an hour's drive from rugged mountains and semidesert areas.
 Glaciers plunge from snowy mountain peaks into lush rainforests.
 Geographically isolated New Zealand's unique evolutionary course has resulted in a diverse assortment of animal and plant life.
 With virtually no land mammals, birds flourished.
 The islands have more than 250 native bird species; several of them-like the country's mascot, the kiwi-are completely flightless.

 During this nine-day adventure, you experience the unspoiled majesties of the South Island, following the footsteps of the Maori settlers in search of precious green stone (pounamu), and the later trails of miners seeking their fortunes in the gold buried deep in glacial riverbeds.
-Magnificent walks take you onto glaciers, above rushing gorges, and along subtropical rivers to deserted coastal headlands.
-Welcoming inns and resorts are paired with excellent New Zealand cuisine and, on many days, unbeatable Pacific sunsets.
+Magnificent walks take you below glaciers, above rushing gorges, and along subtropical rivers to deserted coastal headlands.
+Welcoming inns and resorts are paired with excellent New Zealand cuisine and, on many days, unbeatable sunsets over the Tasman Sea.